Lostins-1234/AI-Chatbot/Readme.md

 - **User Satisfaction Feedback**: After resolving a user query, prompts the user for feedback on their satisfaction level.
 - **Data Sharing with Sales Team**: Shares user data and chat transcripts with the sales executive team for follow-up and analysis purposes.
 - **Performance Monitoring**: Implements monitors to track the efficiency and effectiveness of the chat bot.

-## FAQ Questions
-1. `Suitable for beginner or advanced users ?`
-2. `Can I learn at my own pace?`
-3. `What type of assignment do you give ?`
-4. `What are the pre-requirement for this course ?`
-5. `How long does this course take to complete ?`
-6. `How much does the course cost ?`
-7. `How is the doubt support ?`
-8. `Does this course offer placement opportunities also ?`
-9. `How is the course different from other platform courses ?`
-10. `Is there any money back guarantee if I did not like the course ?`
-11. `Is this course relevant in todays market ?`
-12. `Is good DSA a prerequisite for this course ?`
-13. `How much I can make after completing this course ?`
-14. `Can I pay in EMI for this course ?`
-15. `Does this course offer financial aid for under-previleged people ?`
-16. `Does this course offer any certificate ?`
-17. `Where can I get testimonials for this course ?`
-18. `Who is the mentor for this course ?`
-19. `Is it an online or offline course ?`

 ## Installation
 1. Clone the repository: `git clone https://github.com/TusharKesarwani/AI-Chatbot.git`